greenyjwk/Hybrid-Vision-Transformer-Systematic-Review/README.md

 13. More than encoder: Introducing transformer decoder to upsample
 14. Multi-domain Integrative Swin Transformer network for Sparse-View Tomographic Reconstruction
 15. Combining the Transformer and Convolution for Effective Brain Tumor Classification Using MRI Images
+16. Hybrid Transformer and Convolution for Medical Image Segmentation